What’s Vegetarian at Skyline Chili? (Updated for 2026)

 Oyster Crackers (served on the side)YesTypically yes (no dairy or eggs in standard recipe)

 Recipes and ingredients change.
-Use this table as a starting point and confirm with staff at your location, especially around shared fryers, margarine ingredients, and pasta formulation.
+Treat this table as a starting point, and confirm with staff at your location.
+Pay closest attention to shared fryers, margarine ingredients, and pasta formulation.

 Vegetarian Black Beans & Rice Dishes at Skyline Chili

-Skyline’s vegetarian section is built on a single key substitution: a seasoned black beans and rice mix that takes the place of the meat chili in the chain’s flagship dishes.
+Skyline’s vegetarian section rests on one key swap: a seasoned black beans and rice mix that takes the place of the meat chili in the chain’s flagship dishes.

 • Vegetarian 3-Way: Spaghetti topped with black beans and rice and a mound of shredded cheddar — the meat-free counterpart to the classic 3-Way.

-• Vegetarian Burrito (Deluxe): A flour tortilla wrapped around black beans and rice, with more black beans and rice on top, plus tomatoes, lettuce, shredded cheddar, and sour cream.
+• Vegetarian Burrito (Deluxe): A flour tortilla wrapped around black beans and rice, with more on top, plus tomatoes, lettuce, shredded cheddar, and sour cream.

 • Vegetarian Chilito: Black beans and rice rolled in a flour tortilla with cheddar cheese — a lighter cousin to the original Chilito.

-• Black Beans & Rice substitution: The chain explicitly states that black beans and rice can be substituted into virtually any Skyline dish in place of chili.
-This is the easiest way to convert a 4-Way, 5-Way, or chili-cheese sandwich into a vegetarian version.
+• Black Beans & Rice substitution: The chain says you can swap black beans and rice into virtually any Skyline dish in place of chili.
+That’s the easiest way to turn a 4-Way, 5-Way, or chili-cheese sandwich into a vegetarian version.

 Vegetarian Salads and Sides at Skyline Chili